iSHAREScheme/Documentation/demo-and-testing/ctt.rst

 * Apply for eIDAS/PKI-Overheid Server certificate with an authorized Certificate Authority (Service Provider).
 Please note that application may take some time.
 * Install certificate on your server
-* Register certificate with iSHARE Scheme Owner
+* Register certificate with iSHARE Satellite
 * Sign Accession Agreement
 * For Certified Roles: provide signed Assessment Framework for Certified Parties